shaunmk/Bilevel-ILS-Rosetta/README.md

 	Setting this parameter to anything greater than 1 will still _work_, but you will overwrite output files from prior iterations of the ```nstruct``` loop.
 In order to run the application many times to get a larger decoy set, I recommend running each run in a separate working directory.

 	The actual number of structures returned by the application is set when configuring the solution archiving strategy(ies) employed.
 This is done in the (admittedly mis-named) function ```MonteCarlo::create_archives_from_cmdline()``` in ```src/protocols/moves/MonteCarlo.cc```.
 My plan was eventually to introduce some sort of configuration file for this part of the application, so that users don't need to recompile everytime they want to try out a new configuration of archivers.
+Please raise an issue if this is something you'd find useful.

 - The commandline parameter ```-frags:annotate``` must (currently) always be provided.